Vertex Pharmaceuticals (VRTX) Q1 2017 Results - Earnings Call Transcript

 Stuart A. Arbuckle - Vertex Pharmaceuticals, Inc.

 Yeah.
-Adam, we're moving away really from diagnosing and describing every patient dynamics for every patient population for every country, but suffice to say, they are higher in the 6 to 11 population than we have seen in the 12 plus population with ORKAMBI and then much more KALYDECO like and you'd expect that the profile in the 6 to 11 age group of ORKAMBI is very strong and also as I've said, they are managed by their parents to a large degree, in terms of the compliance.
+Adam, we're moving away really from diagnosing and describing every patient dynamic for every patient population for every country, but suffice to say, they are higher in the 6 to 11 population than we have seen in the 12 plus population with ORKAMBI, and they're much more KALYDECO-like and you'd expect that the profile in the 6 to 11 age group of ORKAMBI is very strong and also, as I've said, they are managed by their parents to a large degree, in terms of compliance.

 Adam Walsh - Stifel, Nicolaus & Co., Inc.